UNCLASSIFIED (U)

 (1) Employee’s Own Personal Medical Needs: There are no limitations on the use of accrued or accumulated, including donated, sick leave for the employee’s own medical needs;

 (2) Family Care Purposes: An employee is entitled to no more than a combined total of 12 weeks (480 hours) of sick leave each leave year for all family care purposes, 13 days (104 hours) of which may be used for general family care and bereavement purposes.
-For example: An employee who uses 104 hours of sick leave for general family care purposes during the leave year will have 376 hours remaining to use for the care of a family member with a serious health condition during that same leave year.
+For example: An employee who uses 104 hours of sick leave for general family care purposes during the leave year will have 376 hours remaining to use for the care of a family member with a serious health condition during that same leave year; and

 (3) Employees who choose to be absent from duty for purposes relating to care for a healthy newborn, bonding with a healthy child, or for other child care responsibilities may not use sick leave for this purpose.